Choosing An Outsourced HR Company: 7 Considerations

 6. Cultural Fit

 As you look towards outsourcing, it’s natural to wonder if bringing in an outside group to lead your “people” function will impact your workplace culture.
 It’s worth noting that most of the functions that an HR provider will help you with are behind the scenes.
 So, for example, instead of a vendor dealing directly with employees for issues like performance, they’ll instead advise you on the best way to handle the situation.
-Still, to avoid a disconnect with your staff, look for a provider that respects the culture you’ve built and won’t disrupt the current dynamic or morale.
+Still, to avoid a disconnect with your staff, look for an HR outsourcing provider that respects the culture you’ve built and won’t disrupt the current dynamic or morale.

 7. Contractual Obligations